semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 . . .
 ```

-The “Deploy” block imports two additional secrets: “db-params” with the
+**Deploy**: this block imports two extra secrets: “db-params” and the
-DB connection credentials and cloud provides a programmatic access
-token.
-For DO, the secret is called “do-key”.
-For AWS and GCP, they are
-called “aws-key” and “gcp-key” respectively.
+cloud-specific access token.

 ``` yaml
 . . .